spree/spree/guides/content/developer/tutorials/getting_started_tutorial.md

 $ brew install imagemagick
 ```

-If you are using Unix or Windows check [Imagemagick.org](http://www.imagemagick.org/).
+If you are using Unix or Windows check out [Imagemagick.org](http://www.imagemagick.org/) for more detailed instructions on how to setup ImageMagick for your particular system.

 ### Installing Spree